johnmyleswhite/Vega.jl/README.md

 # TODO/Contributing

-I would love to collaborate with anyone interested in interactive graphics and simplistic APIs.

 Here's the current TODO list (along with the [GitHub issues](https://github.com/johnmyleswhite/Vega.jl/issues)); of course, any contribution, on this list or not, is greatly appreciated!

 To Do:

 Functions/Types:

-- Add keyword arguments to visualizations for commonly used features
-- Function for v.width, v.height, v.padding?
-Not obvious to look inside `::VegaVisualization` type to change these properties
-- area, (vertical) boxplot in `coord_flip!`
+- area, (vertical) boxplot in `coord_flip!`, public-facing as `horizontal` keyword
-- Fill in Vega `transform` type with actual fields
+- Fill in `::VegaTransform` type with actual fields
+- How to layer plots?
 - error bars/shading around lines, regression line [#53](https://github.com/johnmyleswhite/Vega.jl/issues/53)
-- How to layer plots?
 - How to incorporate interactive features of Vega? `tooltip` function seems useful
 - Create a "cheater" d3 type to use charts from [http://bl.ocks.org/mbostock](http://bl.ocks.org/mbostock) and [https://github.com/mbostock/d3/wiki/Gallery](https://github.com/mbostock/d3/wiki/Gallery) as templates?